Do we have a retirement crisis on our hands?

 There’s no question that debt and savings are related.
 The more debt you have the harder it is to save money because debt requires payments.

 One of the best ways to address saving for retirement is to simply manage and reduce debt.
 The best debt is no debt.
-Here’s a few articles on the importance of reducing debt:
+Here are a few articles on the importance of reducing debt:

 Know where your retirement income is coming from